apache/tomee/examples/webservice-holder/README.md

-Title: @WebService OUT params with @WebParam and JAX-WS Holder
+Title: @WebService OUT params via javax.xml.ws.Holder

 With SOAP it is possible to return multiple values in a single request.
 This is impossible in Java as a method can only return one object.